oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

   - Run queries that fetch :ref:`LOB <lobdata>` and :ref:`JSON <jsondatatype>` data

+Inline with DRCP and PRCP best practices regarding session sharing across differing applications, you should add a connection string ``pool_connection_class`` parameter, using the same value for all applications that are alike.

+The DRCP and PRCP "purity" used by Implicit Connection Pooling defaults to SELF, which allows reuse of the server process session memory for best performance.
+Adding the connection string parameter ``pool_purity=new`` will change this and cause each use of a connection to recreate the session memory.

 .. _useimplicitconnpool:

+**Configuring Implicit Connection Pooling**

 To use implicit connection pooling in python-oracledb with DRCP: